nsg/snaps.nsg.cc/index.md

 # Verification

 I control the domain `nsg.cc`, and [this site](https://github.com/nsg/snaps.nsg.cc).
-I control the account `nsg` at GitHub and `nsg` is my account in the Snap Store.
+I control the account `nsg` at [GitHub](https://github.com/nsg/) and `nsg` is my account in the Snap Store and [the forums](https://forum.snapcraft.io/u/nsg/).
 Most of my packages are build using the [Snapcraft Build Service](https://build.snapcraft.io/).
 I use second factor verification where possible, and I take care of my keys.
 I have good passwords with strong entropy and of course no password reuse.
 I also have taken additional steps to minimize the risks and to detect misuse of my credentials.

 It's healthy to be a little suspicious about random people on the internet, I hope you find me trustworthy.
 More about me at [my GitHub accounts profile page](https://nsg.github.io/).